-Intermountain Centers (Intermountain) provides the highest quality, evidence-based human services to facilitate self-sufficiency for individuals in their own communities and cultural contexts.
-Intermountain strives to be a model for human service organizations.
+Intermountain Centers (Intermountain) provides the highest quality, evidence-based health and human services to facilitate self-sufficiency for individuals in their own communities and cultural contexts.
+Intermountain strives to be a model for health and human service organizations.

 Intermountain provides a variety of programs and support services to:

 - Children diagnosed with autism and/or specialized educational needs

 - Children and adolescents who are emotionally and/or behaviorally challenged

 - Children and adolescents transitioning from one care facility to another

 - Adolescents aging out of foster and group residential care to independent living

 - Adults who have been diagnosed with a serious mental illness and/or developmental disabilities

 - Adults transitioning to independent living

 - Families of clients in need of parenting support and connection to community resources